 This had a knock on effect in the UK as many lenders had either bought such debts or were afraid to do so again.
 Many will recall the collapse of Northern Rock, who relied heavily on this type of funding.
 These problems created the part of the credit squeeze affecting mortgage borrowing.
 Northern Rock were bailed out by the Government but it took until May 2019 for all of their bailout monies to be repaid.

 So how much will lenders offer on buy to let mortgages now?

 The lenders are now keen to see a greater stake from the property investor and for most a deposit of at least 20-25% is required.
 With larger deposits, lenders are more secure and can make the interest rates more favourable with smaller set up fees.
 Whilst high buy to let mortgage LTV’s are available in the market, the set up fees are very high.

 If the securitisation market is ever to return with any volume in the UK, it will be the packages of safer, low LTV loans that are the most attractive to the banks and large corporate buyers.

 There have been significant changes in the buy to let markets in recent years which have made such purchases riskier.
 There are more details on our buy to let explained page.
 Lenders are cautious on maximum loan amounts – and don’t expect this to change much in coming years.

 Regulation of buy to let mortgages

-Note: the Financial Conduct Authority do not regulate most buy to let mortgages.
-Those which are regulated are those where more than 40% of the property is used or will be used by the borrower or a member of the borrower’s immediate family.
+Note: the Financial Conduct Authority does not regulate some forms of buy to let mortgages.
 Buy to let is regarded as a commercial activity and you will be regarded as a business owner.
-You will therefore not have the same borrower protection that is available to residential borrowers.
+You will therefore not normally have the same borrower protection that is available to residential borrowers.
 However, the FCA does regulate ‘Consumer Buy to Let’ mortgages.